pvilas/fin_sanctions/README.md

 The project aims to compliment the EU regulations in the sense of detect similitudes between a given name and the lists.

 We use the Levenshtein distance in order to detect matches.
-We use the spellfix sqlite extension

 The project includes a Flask web server and a script that updates the local database with the sanction lists.